 A basic IP scanner will use the above features to scan a selected IP address.
 It will show back the result it a nice dashboard that will contain information related to the results.
 The information can from port information – like what is the default service that uses this port.
 To extra information like the operating system that is under this IP address.

 Advanced IP Scanner:

 Advanced IP address will contain the feature of a basic IP scanner and will have some more feature, it might use other scan methods, use build-in scripts for OS and service detection.
 Scan a full network (range of IPs).
 It might also extract vulnerable information from the open ports in each scanned device.
 Like if the device has shared folders, what are the services that the device have and so on.

-What IP scanner tool can do for you?
+What the tool can do for you?

-It is very extensible, allowing it to be used for very wide range of purposes, with the primary goal of being useful to network administrators.
+It is very extensible, allowing it to be used for a very wide range of purposes, with the primary goal of being useful to network administrators.

-Nmap (“Network Mapper”) is a free and open source (license) utility for network discovery and security auditing.
+Nmap (“Network Mapper”) is a free and open-source (license) utility for network discovery and security auditing.

 Many systems and network administrators also find it useful for tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime.

 Nmap uses raw IP packets in novel ways to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.